Nebuliser Machines

 Why use a nebuliser instead of an inhaler?

-- in an emergency, if you are struggling to breathe and need a high dose of your reliever medicine – paramedics or hospital staff may give you reliever medicine through a nebuliser.
+- In an emergency, if you are struggling to breathe and need a high dose of your reliever medicine – paramedics or hospital staff may give you reliever medicine through a nebuliser.

-- if you can’t use an inhaler because of another health condition, such as arthritis.
+- If you can’t use an inhaler because of another health condition, such as arthritis.

 Nebulisers FAQs